harvester/docs/docs/rancher/rancher-terraform.md

 ### Prerequisites

-- The Kubernetes cluster is built on top of Harvester virtual machines.
+- The Kubernetes cluster is built on top of Harvester VMs.
-- The Harvester virtual machines that run as guest Kubernetes nodes are in the same namespace.
+- The Harvester VMs that run as guest Kubernetes nodes are in the same namespace.

 ### Deploy Guest Clusters Using the Rancher Terraform Provider